-(A tip from the “thought you’d like to know department:” There’s a free course at the end of this post that you can view or download at the bottom of this article.)
+(A tip from the “thought you’d like to know department:” There’s a free course about the Hierarchy of Controls near the end of this post that you can view PLUS a free guide to to performing a Job Hazard Analysis/JHA at the bottom that you can download.)

 What’s the best way to protect your workers from hazards at the workplace?

 One common and effective method is to use the hierarchy of controls.
 To which you may ask-but what is the hierarchy of controls?
-That’s the focus on this article, and we’ll explain it in full detail soon.
-First, though, let’s set the scene.
+That’s the focus on this article, and we’ll explain it in full detail.

 What Is a Hazard?